The House Of Stuart

 James had fought in the Civil War along with his brother Charles in support of the Royalist cause and had at one point escaped from the clutches of parliament by resorting to dressing as a woman.
 He shared his brother's long years of exile after their father's execution.

-The Duke of Buckingham coined a phrase that summed up the inherrent differences in the two brothers, Charles he said, "could see things if he would" while James on the other hand, "would see things if he could".
+The Duke of Buckingham coined a phrase that summed up the inherent differences in the two brothers, Charles he said, "could see things if he would" while James on the other hand, "would see things if he could".
 Like his brother, James had a reputation as a womanizer, but Charles thought little of his brother's tastes and once joked that he believed James had his mistresses given to him by his priests for a penance.

-A tall man like his elder brother, Charles II, James was described as being 'two yards high', though much fairer complexioned and less foreign looking, he had the flighter colouring of his Danish grandmother.
+A tall man like his elder brother, Charles II, James was described as being 'two yards high', though much fairer complexioned and less foreign looking, he had the lighter colouring of his Danish grandmother.
 Obstinate and inflexible, James II was not a man to compromise, he completely lacked his brothers endearing sense of humour.
 Charles II, who knew him well, predicted that after his own demise his brother would soon "go on his travels again" and such proved to be the case.

 James' first wife, Anne Hyde, was the daughter of Charles II's advisor, Edward Hyde, Earl of Clarendon and a Lady-in-Waiting to his sister, Mary, Princess of Orange.
 The Duke of York was forced into the marriage after Anne was found to be pregnant with his child.
 He attempted to extricate himself by casting doubts on Anne's chastity but Charles II prevailed on him to enter into the marriage, much to the chagrin of his mother, Henrietta Maria, who felt her son had married far beneath him.